The night James Brown saved Boston

 For the audience to truly appreciate the significance of the concert, says Leaf, they had to first understand the context in which the concert took place.
 This meant defining, first of all, what kind of place America was in the 1960s.

 The staff at Boston Garden Arena feared a riot inside their venue and cancelled James Brown’s concert.
 When news reached Tom Atkins, Boston’s only Black councilman, he predicted that the cancellation would result in an even more chaos.
-If 15,000 Black kids showed up at the Boston Garden and found the gates locked, he told the mayor, not only would there be a riot, but this time it would affect the city centre and not just the ghettos.
+If 15,000 Black kids showed up at the Boston Garden and found the gates locked, he told the mayor, not only would there be a riot, but this time it would affect the city center and not just the inner city.

 “The next strands to weave into the film were James Brown and Martin Luther King,” says Leaf.
 “It was important for the audience to understand who they were in the eyes of the American public.
 It was vital for the audience to understand not only how King’s murder affected people, but also where James Brown was at that stage in his career and why he was important to the Black community.